 The countries are almost equally scattered on the left and right sides from the relative center and located mirror-like on an identical distance from it.

 By the integral index the economies are more centripetal than by the individual sub-indices.
 The reason is that the rankings of an economy on various criteria of the leftness-rightness somewhat balance each other.
-For example, by Public Finance Sub-Index Austrian economy is the left-wing (0.516), while by Price Regulation Sub-Index it is right-wing (0.099).
-Being one of rightest economies regarding Minimum Wage Sub-Index (0,080), South Africa is in the top 10 of leftest economies among the 95 countries as it comes to the Employment Regulation Sub-Index (0.495).
-As a result, by the integral index both economies gravitate to the relative center (Austria – 0.266, South Africa – 0.253).
+For example, by Public Finance Sub-Index Swedish economy is the left-wing (0.504), while by Minimum Wage Sub-Index it is right-wing (0.050).
+Being one of rightest economies regarding MW Sub-Index (0,080), economy of Cyprus takes the leftest position among the 62 countries as it comes to the Licensing Sub-Index (0.345).
+As a result, by the integral index both economies gravitate to the relative center (Sweden – 0.272, Cyprus – 0.271).

 = = =

-In the ranking of 95 economies from right to left Azerbaijan (0,301) occupies 57th place and from left to right – 39th, and is located to the left from the relative center (0.288).
+In the ranking of 62 economies from right to left Azerbaijan (0,273) occupies 26th place and from left to right – 37th, and is located to the right from the relative center (0.292).
+In other words, compared to the most of observed countries, Azerbaijan's economy is less exposed to government interference.

 = = =

-To evaluate the changes that have occurred over the past three years, the Indices of Leftness (Rightness) of Economy of the 37 countries analyzed in 2014, were restated using the statistical sources and indexing methods of this Report, and the results for 2014, 2015 and 2016 were reduced to a single dimension.
+To evaluate the changes that have occurred over the past two years, the Indices of Leftness (Rightness) of Economy of the 37 countries analyzed in 2014, have been restated on the basis of statistical sources and methods of indexing used in this Report, and the results for 2014 and 2015 have been reduced to a single dimension.

 Quite naturally, in such a short period of time there have not been big changes in general level of the government intervention in compared economies.
-The relative center of the leftness-rightness scales remained virtually unchanged (2014 – 0.276, 2016 – 0.275).
+The relative center of the leftness-rightness scales remained virtually unchanged (2014 – 0,283, 2015 – 0,284).
+In 2015 too, the economies of Singapore, Georgia, Denmark and Macedonia represent the maximum rightness, and of France, Ukraine and Serbia – the maximum leftness.

 = = =